 - 1/4 cup fresh cilantro chopped

-- 1 tablespoon ground chili powder Ancho is really good
+- 1 tbsp ground chili powder Ancho is really good

 - 1/4 cup extra-virgin olive oil